 Frequently Asked Questions

-Total pounds of debris removed from the ocean
+skimmers in operation pounds of debris removed

 Thank you to our Marina Trash Skimmer Project Sponsors